 North Atlantic right whales are not reproducing quickly enough to counter the rate of deaths.
-Of the approximately 340 remaining North Atlantic right whales, researchers estimated only around 70 are breeding females as of 2018.27 NMFS estimates that 20 calves being born would be a relatively productive year.28 However, 50 or more calves are needed to stop the decline and allow the whales to recover.
+Of the approximately 356 remaining North Atlantic right whales, researchers estimated only around 70 are breeding females as of 2018.
+NMFS estimates that 20 calves being born would be a relatively productive year.
+However, 50 or more calves are needed to stop the decline and allow the whales to recover.
 Only 12 calves were seen in 2023, and unfortunately, not all 12 survived the season.
 In January 2023, a male calf of no more than a few weeks old was spotted underweight and in relatively poor health near Morehead City, North Carolina, and did not survive.
-The condition of the mother and why she was separated from her calf are unknown.28
+The condition of the mother and why she was separated from her calf are unknown.

-Three years is considered a healthy interval between calves, but now North Atlantic right whales are calving only every 7-10 years on average.28 In 2022, there were no known first-time mothers, supporting recent research that fewer North Atlantic right whales are becoming reproductively active.8 Scientists suspect that chronic stress from human activity, such as vessel strikes and entanglements, may be causing this slowdown.^{29,30}
+Three years is considered a healthy interval between calves, but now North Atlantic right whales are calving only every 7-10 years on average.
+In 2022, there were no known first-time mothers, supporting recent research that fewer North Atlantic right whales are becoming reproductively active.
+Scientists suspect that chronic stress from human activity, such as vessel strikes and entanglements, may be causing this slowdown.

-Births: 2016-2017 5 calves 2019-2020 10 calves 2021-2022 15 calves 2017-2018 0 calves 2020-2021 20 calves 2022-2023 12 calves
+Births: 2016-2017 5 calves 2019-2020 10 calves

+2017-2018 0 calves 2020-2021 20 calves 2022-2023 12 calves